DonggeunYu/MEV-Attack-on-the-BSC/README.md

   2. Transfer from pool to recipient
   3. Transfer from msg.sender to pool

-Depending on the order of the swap, it is difficult to extract the required values.
+Depending on the order of the swap, extracting the required values can be difficult.
 Therefore, we detect the `transfer` and `transferFrom` function calls and extract the sender, recipient, and value from `call[“input”]`.
-Simply extracting the value is not enough, we need to validate that the token transfer is associated with a pool swap.
+Simply extracting the value is not enough; we need to validate that the token transfer is associated with a pool swap.
 To do this, we utilize a union with the `swap_events` variable.

 ~~~ python
     # transfer